-China vowed to save the climate.
-Its emissions topped the US, EU combined
+China promised climate action.
+Its emissions topped US, EU, India combined

 Taipei, Taiwan – More than any other country, China holds the power to make or break global efforts to prevent a climate catastrophe.

-The world’s second-largest economy is the largest polluter globally, producing 27 percent of emissions and more than the United States, European Union, India, Russia and Japan combined, according to a 2021 analysis by the Rhodium Group.
+The world’s second-largest economy is the largest polluter globally, producing about 30 percent of emissions and more than the United States, European Union and India combined, according to Global Carbon Budget 2022.

 At the same time, Beijing is eking out a place as a leader in renewable energy, building up more solar power capacity than the entire rest of the world.